Depending on your plan, policy or contract, the my Sun Life mobile app lets you access your information in one convenient app.

 Note: For now, you can’t make lump-sum contributions to your personal investments with the app.

-Claims submitted either through the my Sun Life mobile app or online through mysunlife.ca are settled immediately and if approved, any reimbursement amount is usually deposited into your bank account within 2 business days.
+Claims submitted either through the my Sun Life mobile app or online through mysunlife.ca are usually settled promptly and, if approved, any reimbursement amount is usually deposited into your bank account within 2 business days.

 Note: Occasionally, longer processing times for claims may occur if we need to conduct an additional review or if some banks take longer to apply the transactions.